RESEARCH

 Topology of Random Cubical Complexes: I am investigating various topological properties of random cubical complexes, in the spirit of Erdos', Renyi's, & Spencer's work on random graphs.
 In particular, I am interested in the Euler characteristic, low-order homology rank, homotopy type, and the existence of torsion in the homology & homotopy groups of these complexes.
 These complexes are constructed using different random processes assuming a uniform distribution of sampling.
 This is joint work with Jim Fowler & Matthew Kahle (Ohio State).

-TDA on Random Graph Models: I am investigating the potential for application of tools from topological data analysis (such as persistent homology & barcodes) to study topological features of random graph models like Erdos-Renyi, Watts-Strogatz, small worlds, etc. I have recently begun studying the random dot product graph model in hopes of streamlining this process.
-This is joint work with Russell Funk & Tom Gebhart (UMN).
+TDA on Random Graph Models: I was investigating the potential for application of tools from topological data analysis (such as persistent homology & barcodes) to study topological features of random graph models like Erdos-Renyi, Watts-Strogatz, small worlds, etc. In an effort to revive this project, I have recently begun studying the random dot product graph model in hopes of streamlining this process.
+This was joint work with Russell Funk & Tom Gebhart (UMN).

 d-Regular Cubulations of Genus-g Surfaces: I was attempting to answer the following question: " For which g is there a d-regular cubulation of a genus-g surface, for some given d?"
 This was joint work with Jim Fowler (Ohio State).